 Mincemeat with Apricots and Oranges

-Mincemeat with apricots and oranges ready to be put into jars.
+Mincemeat with apricots and oranges ready for conserving.

-It makes about three 350ml jars, as I like to make it yearly, but double it up if you have more pies to fill🎄.
-Use brandy, or you can mix sherry and brandy or add rum, most likely, what is close to hand.
-I also tend to put enough alcohol to moisten the mincemeat and then recheck it before I use it to see if it needs a little more, which it inevitably does😁.
+It makes about three 350ml jars, as I like to make it yearly, but double it up if you have more pies to fill.🎄 Although it improves with time – it is also ready to use immediately.
+Use brandy, or you can mix sherry and brandy or add rum, most likely what is close to hand.
+I also tend to put enough alcohol to moisten the mincemeat, then recheck it before I use it to see if it needs a little more, which it inevitably does 😁.

-You can substitute the apricots for cranberries, kumquats (remove the pip) or sour cherries.
-I have also swapped the orange for a large clementine which was really good.
-If you have time, make your own candied peel, bringing a new level of aromatics.
+Substitute the apricots for cranberries, kumquats (remove the pip), or sour cherries.
+I have also swapped the orange for a large clementine, which was good.
+If you have time, make candied peel—it’s really good.

 Christmas Mincemeat with Apricot and Orange